Nov11/maven-jaotc/readme.md

 ### try to use AOT
 #### single module project
-* applicable with jar plugins which has class path included
+* compilation is passed with jar plugins which includes path to dependencies.
+* execution is not ready. weird class not found exception keeps showing up.
 #### multi module project